 Case Background

-The amended complaint alleged that throughout the Class Period, Pluralsight misrepresented the size of the Company’s salesforce and its ability to generate strong growth in billings.
-Specifically, the Company failed to disclose that Pluralsight was experiencing substantial delays in hiring and properly training the salesforce necessary to fuel its sustained growth.
-In addition, the Defendants knew at the time of the March 2019 SPO that Pluralsight was behind schedule onboarding new sales representatives, which was hurting the Company’s sales execution abilities and preventing Pluralsight from continuing to grow billings at its historical rate.
+In addition, the Defendants knew at the time of the March 7, 2019 Secondary Public Offering (“SPO”), which raised $456 million from investors, that Pluralsight was behind schedule onboarding new sales representatives, which was hurting the Company’s sales execution abilities and preventing Pluralsight from continuing to grow billings at its historical rate.
 Instead of disclosing such facts at the time of the SPO, and to cash out at inflated prices, Defendants intentionally withheld this pertinent information from investors.